Insurance shield and document icons on a dark navy background

 Why do insurance teams still use fax?+

 insurance teams still fax when they need a workflow that matches the recipient's office, legal, or records process.
-Fax is often faster than mail and easier to route than unsecured email.
+The recipient's current instructions should control the channel and destination.

 What documents do insurance teams usually fax?+

 claim documents, authorizations, supporting records, appeal packets, and signed disclosures.
-The exact mix depends on the office, but those are the documents most teams need to send quickly and keep on file.
+The exact mix depends on the office and the recipient's current instructions.

 Can FaxDrop work for insurance teams?+

 Yes.
-FaxDrop lets insurance teams send documents online, add a cover page, and keep delivery confirmations in one place.
+FaxDrop lets insurance teams send documents online, add a cover page, and check the current supported status.
 FaxDrop helps teams send large document sets without relying on a shared office machine.